Goole: Governance

 Before the reform of local government in 1974, brought about by the Local Government Act 1972, Goole was in the West Riding of Yorkshire.
 It was then placed in the Boothferry district of the county of Humberside until that was abolished in 1996.
 Since 1996 Goole has been in the East Riding of Yorkshire.
 It is represented by four councillors on the East Riding of Yorkshire Council.

-Goole is in the parliamentary constituency of Brigg and Goole, which has been represented in the House of Commons since 2010 by Andrew Percy, a Conservative.
+Goole is in the parliamentary constituency of Goole and Pocklington, which has been represented in the House of Commons since 2024 by David Davis, a Conservative.

 Landmarks

 Goole's most prominent landmarks are its twin water towers, nicknamed 'salt' and 'pepper'.
 The new white water-tower was the largest in Europe at the time of construction.
 In the winter months Goole's gas holder on Anderson Road is visible across the north of the town.
 Many of the hoists and cranes on the dockside can be seen across the town.
 The steeple of Goole Parish Church is tall enough to be seen across the town.
 The townscape is made up mostly of utility and industrial structures.
-There is a clock tower in the main shopping district of the town on a roundabout on the site of the former open-air marketplace.
+There is a clock tower in the main shopping district of the town, originally built in 1927 but later moved a few metres to the middle of a new roundabout with the road surface on the site of the former open-air marketplace.
 West Park is an Edwardian park in the town.

 Economy

-Goole has a modestly sized town centre with many high street shops, independent retailers and public houses.
+Goole has a modestly-sized town centre with many high street shops, independent retailers and public houses.
 The main shopping area is Wesley Square, off Boothferry Road (which has been pedestrianised around the main shopping area).
 There is a modern retail development in the town centre, a leisure centre next to the docks and the Goole and District Hospital, to the north of the town.
 A theatre and cinema, 'Junction', opened in 2009.

 Industry

 Glass is produced in Goole, which is also the centre of an agricultural district.
-The town's former large employer was a clothing manufacture for the big multiples but it closed in the late 2000s.
+The town's former large employer was a clothing manufacture for the big multiples, but it closed in the late 2000s.

 Goole's industrial park, Capitol Park / Goole36, has attracted two large employers: Guardian Industries, which built a glass-manufacturing plant, and Tesco, which built a distribution centre.
 The arrival of these employers resulted in the creation of hundreds of new jobs.

-A new Morrisons store opened in Goole on 2 August 2010, on land previously occupied by Timms Mill on Boothferry Road.
-A new railway rolling stock factory was built at the same location during 2018/2019.
-The plant, owned and operated by Siemens, builds the new tube trains for the Piccadilly line in London.
+A new railway rolling stock factory was built at the Capitol Park / Goole36 location opening in 2024.
+The plant, owned and operated by Siemens Mobility, is currently building the new tube trains for the Piccadilly line in London.

+A new Metsä Tissue toilet roll factory was announced 21 September 2023, to be built over the next decade at the new Goole site within the Humber Freeport, which allows companies to import goods tariff-free.
+When completed it will have a capacity to produce 240,000 tonne of tissue paper using fresh wood fibres grown in Nordic forests.